hund030/TeamsFx_Wiki_review/How-to-enable-Single-Sign-on-in-Teams-Toolkit-for-Visual-Studio.md

       ```
       - uses: aadApp/update # Apply the AAD manifest to an existing AAD app.
 Will use the object id in manifest file to determine which AAD app to update.
         with:
-          manifestTemplatePath: "YOUR_PATH_TO_AAD_APP_MANIFEST" # Relative path to teamsfx folder.
+          manifestPath: "YOUR_PATH_TO_AAD_APP_MANIFEST" # Relative path to teamsfx folder.
 Environment variables in manifest will be replaced before apply to AAD app
           outputFilePath : ./build/aad.manifest.${{TEAMSFX_ENV}}.json
       # Output: following environment variable will be persisted in current environment's .env file.
       # AAD_APP_ACCESS_AS_USER_PERMISSION_ID: the id of access_as_user permission which is used to enable SSO
       ```
       > Note: Replace the value of `manifestTemplatePath` with the relative path of AAD app manifest noted in step 1.
-For example, `./aad.manifest.template.json`
+For example, `./aad.manifest.json`

     In `teamsfx/app.local.yml` only:
     - Add following lines under `configureApp` to add AAD related configs to local debug service.
       ```
-      - uses: file/updateAppSettings
+      - uses: file/updateJson
         with:
           target: ./appsettings.Development.json
           appsettings: